frameworkjet/FrameworkJet/README.md

 # Structure of the framework and development

-## Structure of the framework
+More detail document will be provided in the future.
+At the moment for better understanding of the work of the framework, you will have to review the code and also to take into account the structure described below.

+## File structure
-Before we even start with the development of our own application, we will need to know the purpose of each file part of the framework.
+Before we start with the development of our own application, we will need to know the purpose of each file and folder part of the framework.
 ```
 App/ - this is the core of the framework you don’t have to change anything here